Stackclash/5e-vault/5. Mechanics/Bestiary/Fiend/Lesser Erinyes.md

 "languages": "Infernal, telepathy 60 ft."
 "cr": "7"
 "traits":
-- "desc": "The lesser erinyes's weapon attacks are magical and deal an extra dice:\
+- "desc": "The lesser erinyes's weapon attacks are magical and deal an extra dice:1d8|text(4)\
-    \ 1d8|avg (1d8) poison damage on a hit (included in its attacks)."
+    \ (1d8) poison damage on a hit (included in its attacks)."
   "name": "Poisoned Weapons"
 - "desc": "The lesser erinyes has advantage on saving throws against spells and other\
     \ magical effects."